Issue Two:

 Submission Guidelines

-We seek work that responds to the world—this can look like anything from grappling with personal turning points to confronting broader societal challenges.
-We do, however, especially encourage submissions that engage with current events and social issues.
+We seek work that responds to the world—this is broad by design, and can look like anything from grappling with personal turning points to confronting broader societal challenges.
+We do, however, encourage submissions that engage with current events and social issues.
 Do send us work that’s weird and bold.
 We want to be moved, challenged, and surprised.

 • We only accept original, previously unpublished work.